 No matter what kind of roofing style, color or finish you are after, there’s a metal roof to match.
 Looking for the charm of traditional cedar shake, or the simplicity of asphalt shingle?

-Or perhaps you are after the bold and distinctive look of clay tile or natural slate.
+Perhaps you are after the bold and distinctive look of clay tile or natural slate.
 Modern day metal roofing offers all of the style and beauty of these traditional roofing materials only stronger and more durable.
 There’s certain to be a metal roof style to match your home and neighborhood.

 While the initial cost of a quality metal roofing is higher than roofing materials such as asphalt, it’s an investment that pays returns over a lifetime.
 A metal roof can last up to 50+ years or more with little maintenance, can often be repainted versus replaced, and may even increase the resale value of your home.